 10. The Universe made me too passionately chatty for the HSPs (Highly Sensitive Persons), but not thick skinned enough for the kill-or-be killed business world.

-11. The Universe made me too tomboy to fit in with the girls, but not girly enough to get attention from the boys.
+11. The Universe made me too tomboy for the girls, but not girly enough for the boys.

 12. The Universe made me too social for the geeks, but not hip enough for the cool kids.